nleanba/nleanba.github.io/content/posts/blocking-the-new-zip-tld-on-fedora.md

 # How:

-This is the hard part that I’m not sure I fully figured out...

-This is documenting what I did so far:
+Trying to do so using the bind-DNS server

-1. Installing bind9:
+1. Installing bind:

     ```shell
     dnf install bind